Overcoming temptation is never easy. No matter how much we try to fight against it, our sinful nature gets the best of us.

 Yet, God was with him in prison.
 He granted him favor in the eyes of the warden enough to appoint him in charge of all prisoners.

 The cupbearer dreamed of a vine with three branches.
-Bearing grapes, he took them and squeezed them into the Pharaoh’s cup, which he handed to him (verses 9-11).
+Bearing grapes, he took them and squeezed them into the Pharaoh’s cup, which he handed over to him (verses 9-11).

 Joseph interpreted that Pharaoh would restore the cupbearer in his position but would hang the baker.
 And it happened just like he had foreseen.